prabhuanem/JPaint-FinalProject/README.md

     1. Even though in the UI other shapes like "Elipse", "Triangle" are present as of now only "Rectangle" is implemented by default
     2. Primary Color is also set by default
-    3. Also the Shading Type is set to default of "Filled In"
+    3. Also the Shading Type is set to default of "Filled In" where by default all the shapes in this case it will be filled in rectangles

 **GitHub Repo**